Vertex decomposable graphs, codismantlability, Cohen-Macaulayness and Castelnuovo-Mumford regularity: Vertex-decomposable graphs and codismantlability

 Under the assumption that a graph lacks some particular induced cycles, we prove that the converse of Lemma~\ref{lem:RW1} also holds.

-\begin{thm} Let $G$ be a $(C_4,C_5)$-free graph.
-Then a vertex $x$ of $G$ is a shedding vertex if and only if it is codominated in $G$. \end{thm} \begin{proof} Following Lemma~\ref{lem:RW1}, we only need to verify the necessity of the claim.
-So, assume that $G=(V,E)$ is a $(C_4,C_5)$-free graph with $x$ being a shedding vertex of it.
+\begin{theorem} Let $G$ be a $(C_4,C_5)$-free graph.
+Then a vertex $x$ of $G$ is a shedding vertex if and only if it is codominated in $G$. \end{theorem} \begin{proof} Following Lemma~\ref{lem:RW1}, we only need to verify the necessity of the claim.
+So, assume that $G=(V,E)$ is a $(C_4,C_5)$-free graph with $x$ a shedding vertex of $G$.
 Suppose that $x$ is not codominated in $G$.
 Since $x$ is a shedding vertex, we must have $N_G(x)\neq \emptyset$.
 We let $K:=N_G(x)$ and $S:=N_G(K)\backslash K$.

-{\bf Claim:} There is an independent set $U\subseteq S$ such that every vertex in $K$ is adjacent to a vertex in $U$.

-\emph{Proof of the Claim.} Assume that this is not the case, and let $I\subseteq S$ be an independent set which is maximal with the property that the number of its neighbors in $K$ is of maximum size.
+We notice that it suffices to find an independent set $U\subseteq S$ such that every vertex in $K$ is adjacent to a vertex of $U$.
+Assume that this is not the case, and let $I\subseteq S$ be an independent set which is maximal with the property that the number of its neighbors in $K$ is of maximum size.
 Then there exists a vertex $v\in K$ such that $va\notin E$ for any $a\in I$.
 However, such a vertex $v$ must have a neighbor, say $b$ in $S\backslash I$, since $x$ is not codominated in $G$.
 It then follows that $bc\in E$ for some $c\in I$, since otherwise the independent set $I\cup \{b\}$ would have more neighbors in $K$ then $I$.
 If $cw\in E$ for $w\in K$, then we must have $bw\in E$.
 This is due to fact that if $bw\notin E$, then either the set $\{v,b,c,w\}$ induces a $C_4$ or the set $\{x,v,b,c,w\}$ induces a $C_5$ in $G$, any of which is impossible.
-Therefore, we may replace the vertex $b$ with its neighbors in $I$ and get a new independent set contained in $S$ that is adjacent with more vertices in $K$.
-This contradicts to the maximality of $I$, which completes the proof of the claim.
+Therefore, we may replace the neighbors of $b$ in $I$ with $b$ and get a new independent set contained in $S$ that is adjacent with more vertices in $K$.
+This contradicts the maximality of $I$.

 Now, let $U\subseteq S$ be an independent set such that every vertex in $K$ is adjacent to a vertex in $U$.
 But, then $U\cup \{z\}$ can not be an independent set for any $z\in K=N_G(x)$.
 This is a contradiction that $x$ is a shedding vertex. \end{proof}